mausimus/slang-shaders/bezel/koko-aio/docs-ng.md

     Transition speed
         This modulates the smoothness of the animation between various crop values.

-**Override content geometry:**<br>
+**Override game geometry:**<br>
-    Contrary to the global aspect ratio control, this changes only the game geometry.<br>
-    Bezel stays the same.<br>
+    Contrary to the aspect ratio control that affects the virtual screen dimensions, this changes only the game geometry, so bezel stays the same.<br>

     Integer scale:
-        Game content zoom height is rounded to nearest integer.
+        Game zoom height is rounded to nearest integer.
         Maximum integer scale:
             Dont allow integer scaling more than this
             * beware: the following options in this group overrides the integer scale.
         Permit integer overscale by:
             When doing integer scaling, allow the image to be slightly overscanned (goes off screen).
+        Sharp hack through offset:
+            When using integer scaling, it may be not possible to draw sharp rounded lines.
+            This hack add a small offset to the image that allows for sharp lines at the cost of a slightly lower draw precision.
+            Use 0.0 to disable the hack.
     Aspect:
-        Change aspect ratio.
+        Forces an aspect ratio.
+        Use a negative value to use Core provided aspect ratio (requires RetroArch > 1.19.1) Note that when
     Vertical/Horizontal position:
         Shifts the game position
     Zoom:
         Change the size
-    Sharp fix through offset:
-        When using integer scaling, it may be not possible to draw sharp rounded lines.
-        This hack add a small (the higher, the smaller) offset to the image that allow for sharp lines at the cost of a slightly lower draw precision.
-Use 0.0 to disable the hack.

 **Tilt:**<br>
-    Put the bezel and the game content into perspective.<br>
+    Put the bezel and the game into perspective.<br>
     The implementation is basic, you can expect correct<br>
     results when tilting alongside a single axis or when<br>
     using both, but with small values.<br>